-Here’s what one guy says about his ex-girlfriend:
+Here’s what one fellow says about his ex-girlfriend:

 Obsessive thoughts about your ex can be a normal part of breaking up.
 But, if those thoughts are overpowering or overwhelming, then you need to find a way to overcome them.
 Here are six ways to stop thinking about your ex all the time.

 To learn more about overcoming an obsession, read Obsessive Love: When It Hurts Too Much to Let Go.
-Here’s what one readers says about the book: “Susan Forward explains the difference between love — and obsession is very different than love!
+Here’s what one readers says about this book on how to stop thinking about your ex: “Susan Forward explains the difference between love — and obsession is very different than love!
 The book is written in a nonjudgmental way, and her compassion comes through on every page.
 This allows readers to take the first painful step: admitting that we’re obsessing about the breakup.”

 Overcoming the urge to obsess about your ex is difficult – but not impossible!

-6 Ways to Stop Thinking About Your Ex All the Time
+6 Tips on How to Stop Thinking About Your Ex

-Different people will find different ways of overcoming obsessive thoughts effective…and the only way to learn what works for you is to try something you think might work.
+Different people will find different ways to stop thinking about an ex, and the only way to learn what works for you is to try something you think might work.
 If a couple of weeks go by and you’re still obsessing, then try another technique.
-Eventually, you’ll find what works!
+Eventually, you’ll find what works for you.

 Use the dog-and-vomit analogy (it’s gross, but it works!)